sensu/sensu-docs/content/sensu-go/6.3/operations/maintain-sensu/migrate.md

 #### 4. Set up Sensu users

-Role-based access control (RBAC) is a built-in feature of the open-source version of Sensu Go.
-RBAC allows you to manage and access users and resources based on namespaces, groups, roles, and bindings.
+Use Sensu's built-in [RBAC][13] to manage and access users and resources based on namespaces, groups, roles, and bindings.
 To set up RBAC in Sensu Go, read the [RBAC reference][13] and [Create a read-only user][14].

 In Sensu Go, [namespaces][107] partition resources within a Sensu instance.